 The weather was fine in the morning, but during the day the winds from the south-east increased and in the end stopped all flying.
 No competitive flying took place until three o'clock, when the postponed weight-carrying contest started.
 The object of this contest was to carry the heaviest payload, including at least one passenger, around one lap of the course.
 Morane was first to take off, but his flight with M. Chereau, Blériot's British manager as passenger was only a short test of the new two-seat model XI-2 bis, which suffered from problems with the wing warping controls.
 The first competitive flight was made by Grahame-White, who in addition to Fred Coleman of the White Steam Car company also took some lead sheet aboard to increase the payload.
 They didn't get further than the first pylon since the engine didn't run well.

 Next off was Christiaens, with his mechanic Mr. Mathis as passenger.
 They got off well and completed the first straight in the 7 m/s headwind and passed the second pylon.
 They were flying low, and when they turned across the wind around the sharp turn at the third pylon they didn't carry enough speed.
 When they got the wind straight from behind they quickly lost the little altitude that they had.
 Christiaens tried to turn out of the tailwind, but they came down in a barley field outside the course.
 Christiaens tried to take off immediately while still rolling, with the only result that the machine hit the ditch at the end of the field.
 With the wheels stuck in the ditch the machine turned over into the neighbouring field, throwing Christiaens and his passenger off.
 They were lucky, because the fuselage turned over completely, the engine tearing itself loose and crushing everything in front of it.
-Christiaens got away with a strained back and Mathis with a bruised shoulder.
+Christiaens initially only complained about a strained back, but he had to withdraw from the Brussels meeting a week afterwards, not only because his machine was destroyed, but also because of an unhealed leg wound and kidney pains.
+Mathis only suffered a bruised shoulder.
 The machine was completely destroyed and the tail broke off and fell back into the first field.
 Christiaens was driven to his hotel, where he had to rest for a couple of days, but Mathis stayed at the wreck, working with one hand to remove the few parts that were worth salvaging.

 Dickson was next.
 After hearing about Christiaens' accident, he decided immediately before the start to lighten his machine by 13 kg by changing to a lighter passenger, the Earl of Hardwicke.
 The take-off went well and when approaching the difficult turn at the east end of the field Dickson showed his airmanship by avoiding the dangers of the tight turn around the third pylon.
 He went wide of the course and used the updraught set up by the cliffs by the seafront to gain some height.
 He didn't lose any altitude at the turn and returned to make a perfect landing after completing the required lap.
 Since he was only competitor to complete the course he won the prize.